RexxLA/rexx-repository/ARB/standards/work-in-progress/document/syntax_constructs.md

 ### Syntactic errors

-The syntax descriptions (see nnn and nnn) make use of _message_identifiers_ which are shown as Msgnn.nn or Msgnn, where nn is a number.
+The syntax descriptions (see nnn and nnn) make use of _message_identifiers_ which are shown as _Msgnn.nn_ or _Msgnn_, where _nn_ is a number.
 These actions produce the correspondingly numbered error messages (see nnn and nnn).

 ## Lexical